brunorosilva/todoist-analytics/README.md

 # Usage

-V0 -> Download you last backup and save it somewhere.

-V1 -> Allow this tool to call your todoist API.
+V0 -> Allow this tool to call your todoist API.